NAATI advises all candidates to read the following information before sitting their test.

 Recording of Tests

 The Certified Specialist Legal Interpreter Knowledge Test consists of a three hour long online test, composed of seven sections and 60 questions of different types.
-The test will be principally in English but may include some LOTE elements
+The test will be principally in English but may include some LOTE elements.
+You should answer all questions in English, but can use some LOTE terms and expressions in your answers, where appropriate.

 Domains & Situations